kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 And if it's written in `preferredDuringSchedulingIgnoredDuringExecution`, it's preferred.

-In the future, we may want to introduce similar fallback mechanism in such other scheduling constraints, but, we couldn't make the similar API design if we went with `DoNotScheduleUntilScaleUpFailed` and `DoNotScheduleUntilPreemptionFailed`, as they don't define preferred or required in enum value like `WhenUnsatisfiable`.
+In the future, we may want to introduce similar fallback mechanism in such other scheduling constraints, but, we couldn't make the similar API design if we went with `DoNotScheduleUntilNodeProvisioningFailed` and `DoNotScheduleUntilPreemptionFailed`, as they don't define preferred or required in enum value like `WhenUnsatisfiable`.

 On the other hand, `FallBackCriteria` allows us to unify APIs in all scheduling constraints.